 The Freeland 2023 Christmas Letter

-Instead of perusing grad school for Art Conservation right away, he has decided to focus on painting.
-While he’s had considerable success selling his work for someone just graduating from college, it’s not enough to live on.
-He was able to get a job at a upscale restaurant in Johnson County where he hopes to eventually work as a waiter.
-The restaurant is only open for dinner five days a week.
-So if he is able to become a server, he should be able to support himself and have a generous amount of time to paint and do marketing.
-If you’d like to see more of his work his website is www.ajfreeland.art.
+Instead of pursuing grad school for Art Conservation right away, he has decided to focus on painting.
+For someone who just graduated from college, he’s had quite a bit of success selling his work, but it’s not enough to live on.
+He was able to get a job at an upscale restaurant in Johnson County where he hopes to eventually work as a waiter.
+If he is able to become a waiter, he should be able to support himself and have a quite a bit of time to paint since the restaurant is only open for dinner five days a week.
+If you’d like to see more of his work his website is www.ajfreeland.art

 Merry Christmas and Happy New Year!